Our Services

 While febrile seizures are frightening, they are usually not linked to epilepsy or long-term neurological problems.

-If your child experienced a seizure during a fever and you're unsure about the symptoms or severity, using a Febrile Seizure symptom checker can help you quickly assess the situation and prepare informed questions before your medical appointment.
+If your child experienced a seizure during a fever and you're unsure about the symptoms or severity, you can check your child's symptoms using a free AI-powered tool to help organize your observations and prepare informed questions before your medical appointment.

 However, always seek medical evaluation after a child's first seizure.